canonical/snapcraft/docs/c-c-applications.rst

 Base
 ~~~~

-The base keyword declares which :term:`base snap` to use with your project.
+The base keyword declares which :term:`base snap` to use with the project.
 A base snap is a special kind of snap that provides a run-time environment
 alongside a minimal set of libraries that are common to most applications.